 How can I work for an animal charity?

-You could work at one of the RSPCA's animal or wildlife centres.
-You could start out as an animal collection officer, progress to become an animal welfare officer and finally an RSPCA inspector, saving mistreated and abandoned animals.
+Consider roles at their animal or wildlife centres.
+You could begin as an animal collection officer, then progress to an animal welfare officer, and ultimately become an RSPCA inspector, actively rescuing and protecting animals in need.

 What animal care apprenticeships are available?

-The RSPCA offers apprenticeships from Levels 2 to 6 (GCSE to degree) in animal centres, working directly with animals or in office-based support roles.
-Learn more at RSPCA - Apprenticeships.
+The RSPCA offers a comprehensive programme, with apprenticeships ranging from GCSE equivalent (Level 2) to university degrees (Level 6).
+Choose to work directly with animals in their centres or gain valuable experience in an office-based support role.
+Find out more at RSPCA - Apprenticeships.

 How do I start a wildlife conservation career?